Voyager 1: Exit from the heliosphere

 The Pale Blue Dot image showing Earth from 6 e9km appearing as a tiny dot (the bluish-white speck approximately halfway down the light band to the right) within the darkness of deep space.

 On February 14, 1990, Voyager 1 took the first "family portrait" of the Solar System as seen from outside, which includes the image of planet Earth known as Pale Blue Dot.
 Soon afterward, its cameras were deactivated to conserve energy and computer resources for other equipment.
 The camera software has been removed from the spacecraft, so it would now be complex to get them working again.
 Earth-side software and computers for reading the images are also no longer available.

 On February 17, 1998, Voyager 1 reached a distance of 69 AU from the Sun and overtook Pioneer 10 as the most distant spacecraft from Earth.
 Traveling at about 17 km/s, it has the fastest heliocentric recession speed of any spacecraft.

 As Voyager 1 headed for interstellar space, its instruments continued to study the Solar System.
 Jet Propulsion Laboratory scientists used the plasma wave experiments aboard Voyager 1 and 2 to look for the heliopause, the boundary at which the solar wind transitions into the interstellar medium.
-As of 2013, the probe was moving with a relative velocity to the Sun of about 38026 mph.
+As of 2013, the probe was moving with a relative velocity to the Sun of about 38026 mph.With the velocity the probe is currently maintaining, Voyager 1 is traveling about 325 e6mi per year, or about one light-year per 18,000 years.

-With the velocity the probe is currently maintaining, Voyager 1 is traveling about 325 e6mi per year, or about one light-year per 18,000 years.
+As of 2026, Voyager 1 is more than 160 astronomical units from the Sun, the most distant human-made object, moving at about 61,000 km/h relative to the Sun.